Orange County Nursing Home Abuse Attorney

 Steps You Can Take To Prevent Elder Neglect

-If you observe any signs of abuse, it may be in your best interest to discuss them with your loved one and to express your concerns with the facility's administrators.
+If you observe any signs of neglect, it may be in your best interest to discuss them with your loved one and to express your concerns with the facility's administrators.
 If you concerns are not being addressed, or worse, if they are ignored, then, it may be in your best interest to move your loved one to another facility.
-If your loved one has been injured or if he or she had died as a result of neglect and abuse, please remember that you have rights.
+If your loved one has been injured or if he or she had died as a result of neglect, please remember that you have rights.
 It is important that nursing homes that put profits before people be held accountable.